 Archetype is the ‘DNA’ in all cultural media

-The standard format of structuralist analyses of artworks inspired by ayahuasca visions, confirm that all cultures and counter-cults subconsciously express about 100 known recurrent motifs in complex artworks, built sites, and other cultural media.
-The only possible explanation for the presence of the complex and quirky detail or ‘meta-data’ of the inherent structure of expression, is that all artists, societies, perception, ‘mind’, nature and meaning itself, is pre-determined by archetype.
+The standard format of structuralist analyses of artworks inspired by ayahuasca visions, confirm that all cultures and counter-cults subconsciously express about 60% of the 100 currently known optional recurrent motifs in complex artworks, built sites, and other cultural media (the average range of expression of optional recurrent features, is between 40% to 80%, with a prominent sigma curve peak at 60%.
+In addition, each feature has a specific average percentage of expression, confirmed in tests of groups of about 30 or more randomly chosen artworks or built sites, ideally about 50 works upward).
+The only possible explanation for the presence of the complex and quirky detail or ‘meta-data’ of the inherent structure of expression, is that all artists, societies, perception, ‘mind’, nature and meaning itself, is enabled, and thus determined or limited by archetype.

 Recurrent optional features, and axial spacing of the eyes or focal points of characters in artworks and built sites, enabled the discovery of five layers of perception and expression in all styles and cultures.
 Below is a guide to how to identify the subconscious structure, or visual and spatial ‘DNA’, in any complex artwork or built site.
 Archetype guides the way that nature and culture expresses matter, energy, and meaning.
 Thus structuralist anthropology analysis raises the innate blueprint of archetype to conscious understanding for the first time.
 The rigorous underlying regularity in apparently random behaviour is named mindprint in artworks (Furter 2014), or stoneprint in built sites (Furter 2016).